Sites to Visit

 A dense entanglement of thorns, home to the endangered ocelot, eases its way into an open prairie landscape where white-tailed deer can be found browsing.
 A look above often produces a silhouette of an aplomado falcon on the hunt.
 In the fall, a million redhead ducks can be seen replenishing themselves on the fresh waters of the Laguna Atascosa, for which the Refuge was named.
 Across the mainland, over the Laguna Madre and onto South Padre Island, the Laguna Atascosa NWR provides important habitat for nesting sea turtles, clapper rails, blue crab, and many other species.

-The Laguna Atascosa National Wildlife Refuge has released its Comprehensive Conservation Plan (CCP) and Environmental Assessment (EA) for public comment.
+The Laguna Atascosa National Wildlife Refuge released its Comprehensive Conservation Plan (CCP) and Environmental Assessment (EA).
 The CCP/EA directs refuge management for the next 15 years.
 It determines the long-term guidance for management decisions and sets forth goals, objectives and strategies needed to accomplish refuge purposes.
 It helps establish the Service's best estimate of future needs for the refuge.